connervieira/Predator/DOCUMENTATION.md

 2. Configure the real-time camera resolution.
     - The `camera_resolution` setting determines the resolution that Predator will use in real-time mode.
     - This setting should usually be set to the maximum resolution supported by the camera, but there might be situations in which it makes sense to reduce this to save storage.
+    - Make sure this setting isn't configured to be something higher than the camera's maximum supported resolution.
+If it is, Predator might run into errors..
 3. Configure other optional values.
     - All configuration values are explained extensively in the CONFIGURING.md document.
     - Make changes to any of the configuration values to better fit your usage context.